 - 1. A water access charge will be levied on all land, rateable or not, whether vacant (but not including agricultural land without a dwelling) or occupied to which Council does, or is prepared to supply water. - 2.
 In the case of non-rateable land, Council will levy the water access charge where water services are requested by the owner or occupier of the land. - 3.
 The apportionment of the water access charge will be on the basis of supply capacity which is available through the size of the water connection, to reflect the proportionate share of the capacity of the service being utilised. - 4.
 Domestic properties which, because of low water pressure, require the installation of a larger than normal water access connection, will be charged the equivalent of a 20mm connection water access charge. - 5.
+Where one lot/parcel of land has been supplied with more than one water meter, a water access charge will apply for each meter connected to the lot. - 6.
 Properties containing lots created under the Body Corporate and Community Management Act 1997, or another community titles act will be charged in accordance with the provision of Chapter 4, Part 1 Valuation, rating and taxation of that Act.
-The basis of the charge for Body Corporate/Strata Title properties shall be as follows: - (a) all lots with a water meter connected shall be charged a water access charge (based on meter size) per meter; - (b) all lots which do not have a Council water meter shall be charged a water access charge per lot for the equivalent of a 20mm metered connection; and - (c) common property is not charged a water access charge. - 6.
-The water access charge adopted by Council for the 2022/2023 financial year is:
+The basis of the charge for Body Corporate/Strata Title properties shall be as follows: - (a) all lots with a water meter connected shall be charged a water access charge (based on meter size) per meter; - (b) all lots which do not have a Council water meter shall be charged a water access charge per lot for the equivalent of a 20mm metered connection; and - (c) common property is not charged a water access charge. - 7.
+The water access charge adopted by Council for the 2023/2024 financial year is:

-Water Access Charge Charge Water Access Charge Charge 20mm Connection \$505.00 80mm Connection \$6,058.00 25mm Connection \$757.00 100mm Connection \$10,096.00 32mm Connection \$1,262.00 150mm Connection \$12,620.00 40mm Connection \$1,515.00 Access Charge \$505.00 50mm Connection \$2,020.00 Unconnected - Vacant Land \$505.00
+Water Access Charge Charge Water Access Charge Charge 20mm Connection \$539.00 80mm Connection \$6,470.00 25mm Connection \$808.00 100mm Connection \$10,783.00 32mm Connection \$1,348.00 150mm Connection \$13,478.00 40mm Connection \$1,618.00 Access Charge \$539.00 50mm Connection \$2,157.00 Unconnected - Vacant Land \$539.00